Pulju Wilderness Area Directions and Maps

-Road 956 cuts through the centre of the wilderness area.
+- Road 956 cuts through the centre of the wilderness area.
 It runs through the village of Nunnanen in Enontekiö and leads to the village of Pulju in Kittilä.
 Nunnanen is about 44 km from the village of Hetta; the municipal centre of Enontekiö.
 To get from the village of Kittilä to the village of Pulju take road 79 north and turn onto road 956 at Sirkka.

-To the west of Pulju Wilderness Area there is a road, which runs from Nunnanen to to Kalmakaltio Spring.
+- To the west of Pulju Wilderness Area there is a road, which runs from Nunnanen to to Kalmakaltio Spring.
 To the south road 957 runs from Peltovuoma to Raattama.
-To get to Kalmakaltio from Hetta take road 956 for about 44 km to the village of Nunnanen and turn onto the road to Kalmakaltio.

-To get from Hetta to Peltovuoma drive 30 km east along road 956.
+- To get from Hetta to Peltovuoma drive 30 km east along road 956.

-When going to Raattama from Kittilä one possible route is to take road 79 to the village of Rauhala and turn onto road 957 which follows the northern shore of Lake Jerisjärvi.
+- When going to Raattama from Kittilä one possible route is to take road 79 to the village of Rauhala and turn onto road 957 which follows the northern shore of Lake Jerisjärvi.

 Starting Points for Excursions

-Good starting points for trips into Pulju Wilderness Area are the villages of Nunnanen and Pulju and Kalmakaltio Spring.
+- Good starting points for trips into Pulju Wilderness Area are the villages of Nunnanen and Pulju and Kalmakaltio Spring.
 You can get to all these locations by car.